alitari/bigdemo/README.md

 - We assume [Docker for Desktop](https://hub.docker.com/editions/community/docker-ce-desktop-windows) is running and you have [`kubectl`](https://kubernetes.io/docs/reference/kubectl/kubectl/) and [`jq`](https://stedolan.github.io/jq/) working.
 - install helm: Download the binaries for windows and execute `helm install`
+- install skaffold
 - Run the build with `skaffold build`.
-If the images are not present the must be pulled, this can take a while, so be patient.
+If the images are not present, they must be pulled, this can take a while, so be patient.
 - Deploy the helm chart with `skaffold deploy`.
 Like the step above the 3rd party images for redis and rabbitmq must be pulled, which can take a while.
 The redis might have some bootstrap problems with the master-slave connection, solve it with deleting the according pod.
 - Default profile which is used in the step above is configured for the Docker for Desktop local kubernetes installation.
 E.g. the ingress and ingress-controller which routes the incoming http requests to the services is configured for localhost and no tls.
 You can check this with  `kubectl get svc bigdemo-nginx-ingress-controller` and `kubectl get ingress bigdemo-bigdemo -o json | jq .spec.rules`.
 Browse to `http://localhost` and you can see the bigdemo ui!
 - Activate the deveopment cycle with `skaffold dev --port-forward=false`, we disable port-forwarding because we are using - as we have seen before - an ingress controller.